 The High Energy Imaging Calorimeter (HEIC) prototype described previously adopts a similar approach to HERD, using BGO crystals as the active material.
 However, a key difference lies in the readout scheme.
-While HERD employs fiber optic extraction to collect the scintillation light, the HEIC prototype utilizes fully embedded electronics.
-This approach offers several advantages, including improved light collection efficiency, which contributes to better energy resolution, and simplified integration of the readout electronics with the detector elements.
-This direct readout also reduces the potential for signal degradation associated with long optical fibers.
+HERD employs two independent systems ~\cite{bib:46} to collect the scintillation light: the first one uses wavelength shifting fibers ~\cite{bib:47} to deliver the light to Intensified scientific CMOS (IsCMOS) cameras, whereas the second one makes use of photo-diode sensors ~\cite{bib:48, bib:49, bib:50}.
+Avalanche photodiodes (APDs) are selected for the HEIC prototype, and their associated electronic board are embedded into the calorimeter.
+The configuration shares a series of similarities with the HERD photodiode readout scheme, which has been validated in its previous experiment ~\cite{bib:51, bib:52}.
+This approach offers several advantages, including simplified integration of the readout electronics with the detector elements and reduced system complexity.
+This direct readout also reduces the potential for signal degradation associated with long optical fibers, and it improves light collection efficiency, which contributes to better energy resolution.
 The combination of high granularity, homogeneous crystal design, and fully embedded electronics makes the HEIC prototype a promising technology for future gamma-ray space observation.